Chris Jericho: The List of Jericho (2016–2017)

 At SummerSlam, Jericho and Kevin Owens defeated Enzo and Cass.
 Both wrestlers began an alliance, allowing Owens to win the WWE Universal Championship.

 Jericho also started a new character, where he began a list called "The List of Jericho", where he wrote down the name of the person that bothered him and why.
 If someone annoyed Jericho, he would ask "you know what happens?" before shouting "you just made the list!" and writing the person's name down.
 The List of Jericho soon became incredibly popular with the fans, with many critics describing Jericho and his list as "easily one of the best moments of Raw's broadcast".
-During Owens' reign, Jericho assisted him to retain the title.
-Jericho also defeated Roman Reigns in a handicap match also involving Owens on the January 9 episode of Raw to win the WWE United States title, becoming Grand Slam winner under the current format.
-Due to interfering multiple times in Owens's matches, Jericho was suspended above the ring in a shark proof cage during Reigns's rematch at the Royal Rumble pay-per-view event.
+During Owens' reign, Jericho assisted him to retain the title in matches at Clash of Champions on September 25, Hell in a Cell on October 30, and the November 21 episode of Raw.
+Jericho also defeated Roman Reigns in a handicap match also involving Owens on the January 9, 2017, episode of Raw to win the WWE United States Championship, becoming Grand Slam winner under the current format.
+Due to interfering multiple times in Owens's matches, Jericho was suspended above the ring in a shark proof cage during Reigns's rematch at the Royal Rumble pay-per-view event on January 29.
 Owens nonetheless retained the championship after Braun Strowman, taking advantage of the added no disqualification stipulation, interfered.
-Also at the event, Jericho entered as the second entrant in the Royal Rumble match, lasting over an hour (thus breaking the record with a cumulative time of over five hours) and being the third to last before being eliminated by Reigns.
+Also at the Royal Rumble, Jericho entered as the second entrant in the Royal Rumble match, lasting over an hour (thus breaking the record with a cumulative time of over five hours) and being the third to last before being eliminated by Reigns.

 In February, a feud started between Jericho and Owens after Jericho accepted a Universal Championship challenge from Goldberg on Owens's behalf.
 On the February 13 episode of Raw, Jericho held a "Festival of Friendship" for Owens, who attacked Jericho, ending their alliance.
 Jericho returned at Fastlane on March 5, distracting Owens during his match with Goldberg and causing Owens to lose the Universal Championship, turning face again in the process.
-This led to a match between Jericho and Owens at WrestleMania 33, where Jericho lost the title.
+This led to a match between Jericho and Owens at WrestleMania 33 on April 2, where Jericho lost the title.
 At Payback on April 30, Jericho defeated Owens to regain the title and moved to the SmackDown brand, but lost it back to him two nights later on SmackDown Live.
 Following the match, Owens attacked Jericho, who was carried out on a stretcher.
 Thus, Jericho was written off television so he could fulfill his commitments to tour with and promote his new album with Fozzy.
 Jericho made a surprise return at a house show in Singapore on June 28, where he lost to Hideo Itami.